-This article is a non-peer reviewed EarthArXiv preprint: https://eartharxiv.org/repository/view/1908/
+This article is a non-peer reviewed EarthArXiv preprint: https://doi.org/10.31223/X51S45

 Subsequent versions may have different content.
-If submitted and accepted, the peer-reviewed version of this manuscript will be available via the 'Peer-reviewed Publication DOI' link on the manuscript's webpage.
+If submitted to a journal and accepted, the peer-reviewed version of this manuscript will be available via the 'Peer-reviewed Publication DOI' link on the manuscript's webpage.
 Please feel free to contact us - we welcome feedback!